 If English is not your first language, please visit our English language requirements page for full details of the requirements in place before making your application.

 Pre-Masters preparation course

-The Pre-Masters Programme is a preparation course for international students (non EU/UK) who do not meet the entry requirements for a Masters degree at University of Strathclyde.
+The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non EU/UK) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.
 The Pre-Masters programme provides progression to a number of degree options.

 All fees quoted are for full-time courses and per academic year unless stated otherwise.

-Scottish and non-UK EU postgraduate students starting in 2017 can apply for support from the Student Awards Agency Scotland (SAAS).
-The support is in the form of a tuition fee loan and for eligible students a living cost loan.
+Scottish postgraduate students may be able to apply for support from the Student Awards Agency Scotland (SAAS).
+The support is in the form of a tuition fee loan and for eligible students, a living cost loan.
 Find out more about the support and how to apply.